BERTOLT BRECHT and EPIC

 vicarious emotions, but it will have remained uninstructed and unimproved.

-The audience in his view should not be made to feel emotions; it should
+audience in his view should not be made to feel emotions; it should be

-be made to think.
-But identification with the characters of the play
+made to think.
+But identification with the characters of the play makes

-makes thinking almost impossible.
-The theater must not attempt at
+thinking almost impossible.
+The theater must not attempt at creating an

-creating an illusion of present reality (hence, Brecht goes instead to
+illusion of present reality (hence, Brecht goes instead to the remote past).

-the remote past).
-The epic theater is strictly historical; it constantly
+The epic theater is strictly historical; it constantly reminds the audience

-identification with one or more of the characters: the opposite of identification
+one or more of the characters: the opposite of identification is the maintenance

-is the maintenance of a separate existence by being kept apart, alien,
+of a separate existence by being kept apart, alien, strange.

-the human condition in an age in which the life of individuals could no
+the complexity of the human condition in an age in which the life of individuals

-longer be understood in isolation from the powerful trend of social, economical,
+could no longer be understood in isolation from the powerful trend of social,

 At first Brecht declared that